FUSION-MAKEIT/UBO-blooket-hacks/readme.md

 |im not responsable for your dumb decisions|

-go into "My filters" and add this script into it. *##+js(Astro.js) next go to the bottom of the screen, once your their, you will see, I am an advanced user, click it. then click the tiny cog, the go to "userResourcesLocation" and change unset to
+go into "My filters" and add this script into it. *##+js(Astro.js) next go to the bottom of the screen, once your their, you will see, I am an advanced user, click it. then click the tiny cog, the go to "userResourcesLocation" and change unset to "https://github.com/FUSION-MAKEIT/UBO-blooket-hacks/raw/main/script.js"

+and then  enjoy :] @FUSION-MAKEIT